star-micronics/cloudprnt-sdk/CloudPRNTSDKSamples/readme.md

 ## Handling Print Job media formats

-cputil can help with key parts of the CloudPRNT printing process.
+cputil can help with key parts of the CloudPRNT printing process. <br>
-A server can prepare a print job in a single input format, which may not be natively supported by the \cloudPRNT client device.
+A server can prepare a print job in a single input format, which may not be natively supported by the \cloudPRNT client device. <br>
 The server can then use cputil to convert the job, as needed to a format that the CloudPRNT client does support.

 Supported input print job media formats are: